thacherT1D/new-angular-curriculum/Unit-1/10-animation.md

 ## Exercises

-- If you have not worked on [this](https://github.com/gSchool/css-animations), yet.
-Finish reading through and experimenting with a few of the exercises there.
+- If you have not worked on [this](https://github.com/gSchool/css-animations) yet, finish reading through and experimenting with a few of the exercises there.
 - From the very first example, add a different animation without using animate.css
 - In the second example, add a different animation without using animate.css
 - In the second example, add a different animation with animate.css (experiment with this one - animate.css is awesome!)